hpfem/hermes/doc/src/hermes2d/benchmarks-nist/nist-02.rst

 Equation solved: Laplace equation

 .. math::
-    :label: nist-2
+    :label: NIST-2

        -\Delta u = 0.

-Domain of interest: Square $(-1, 1)^2$ with a section removed from the clockwise side of positive $x$ axis.
+Domain of interest: $(-1, 1)^2$ with a section removed from the clockwise side of the positive $x$ axis.

-Boundary conditions: Dirichlet given by the exact solution.
+Boundary conditions: Dirichlet, given by exact solution.

 Exact solution
 ~~~~~~~~~~~~~~